postman721/Spin-Fm/README.md

 - Plenty of code fixes.
 - Theme fixes.

+- Known issues to be fixed in a near future: Tab focus does not work as expected.
+If new tab is created, then the filemanager has issues when trying to focus back on the previous tab's file content.

 <b> Please notice that this is still a beta release.
 There might be issues on the code of this release.
 Be cautious when using.</b>